kaoutaar/Stutter-enhancer/frontend/README.md

 ## Key Features

-* Records audio with pause/resume.
+* Records audio in browser, with pause/resume functionality.
 * Visualizes audio waveforms in real-time.
-* Sends audio to a backend API for processing.
+* Sends audio to backend API for processing.
 * Handles transcription and enhancement.
+* Allows editing of transcript
-* Provides a side-by-side comparison of original and enhanced audio.
+* Provides a side-by-side comparison of original and enhanced audio, featuring audio visualization.
-* Enables downloading of enhanced audio file
+* Enables download of audio files

 ## Technical Components